C2SM/spack-c2sm/docs/QuickStart.rst

 At CSCS (Daint, Tsa, Balfrin)
 -----------------------------------------
-To set up a spack instance, clone the repository
+To set up a Spack instance, clone the repository

 .. code-block:: bash